 All add-ins are validated by Microsoft, including those that you install from the Office Store.
 For more information, see the privacy statement and the terms and conditions section in the add-in’s consent form.

-To turn on an add-in, do the following:
+To get an add-in, do the following:

 On the Add-ins for Outlook page, select the add-in.